 Fees Under Robinhood

-Robinhood has free commissions for all U.S.-listed securities, including stocks, options, ETFs and cryptocurrencies.
+Robinhood advertises free commissions for all U.S.-listed securities, including stocks, options, ETFs and cryptocurrencies.
 This policy does not extend beyond the borders of America, though, as foreign-listed securities call for a $50 fee per trade.
 Also, if you make a trade via an over-the-phone broker, you’ll be charged a per-trade rate of $10.

 Check out a full listing of each of Robinhood’s fees below: